mta1124-1629472/MSI-SCEWIN-GUI/.github/README.md

 - Some settings may not display correctly due to malformed NVRAM files
 - Very large NVRAM files (1000+ settings) may experience slower initial loading
-- Fuzzy search performance may vary with extremely long setting descriptions

 ## Contributing